goneri/goneri.lebouder.net/content/posts/2020/08/cloud-images-which-one-is-the-faster.md

 +++
 Introduction

-This post compares the start-up duration of the most popular Cloud images.By start-up, I mean the time until we've got an operational SSH server.
+This post compares the start-up duration of the most popular cloud images.
+By start-up, I mean the time until we've got an operational SSH server.

 For this test, I use a pet project called Virt-Lightning ( [https://virt-lightning.org/](https://virt-lightning.org/) ).
-This tool allow any Linux user to start standard Cloud image locally.
+This tool allows any Linux user to start standard cloud images locally.
 It will prepare the meta-data and start a VM in your local libvirt.
-It's very handy for people like be, who work on Linux and spend the day starting new VM.
-The image are in the QCow2 format, and it uses the OpenStack meta-data format.
+It's very handy for people like me, who work on Linux and spend the day starting new VMs.
+The images are in the QCow2 format, and it uses the OpenStack meta-data format.
 Technically speaking, the performance should match what you get with OpenStack.

 Actually, OpenStack is often slightly slower because it does some extra operations.
 It may need to create a volume on Ceph, or prepare extra network configuration.

-The 2.0.0 release of Virt-Lighnint exposes a public API.
+The 2.0.0 release of Virt-Lightning exposes a public API.
 My [test scenario](https://github.com/virt-lightning/virt-lightning/blob/master/virt-lightning.org/bench_images_startup.py) is built on top of that.
-It uses Python to pull the different images, and creates a VM from it 10 times in a row.
+It uses Python to pull the different images, and create a VM from it 10 times in a row.

-All the images are public, Virt-Lightning can fetch them with the `vl pull foo` command:
+All the images are public; Virt-Lightning can fetch them with the `vl pull foo` command:

 ```shell
 vl pull centos-6
 ```

-During the boot process, the VM will set-up a static network configuration, resize the filesystem, create an user, and inject a SSH key.
+During the boot process, the VM will set up a static network configuration, resize the filesystem, create a user, and inject an SSH key.

-By default, Virt-Lightning uses a static network configuration because it's faster, and it gives better performance when we start a large number of VM at the same time.
-I choose to stick with this.
+By default, Virt-Lightning uses a static network configuration because it's faster, and it gives better performance when we start a large number of VMs at the same time.
+I chose to stick with this.

 I did my tests on my Lenovo T580, which comes with a NVMe storage, and 32GB of memory.
-I would be curious to see the results with the same scenario, but on regular spinning disk.
+I would be curious to see the results with the same scenario, but on a regular spinning disk.

 The target images

-For this test, I compare the following Linux distributions: CentOS, Debian, Fedora, Ubuntu and OpenSUSE.
-As far as I know, there is no public Cloud image available for the other common distributions.
+For this test, I compare the following Linux distributions: CentOS, Debian, Fedora, Ubuntu, and OpenSUSE.
+As far as I know, there is no public cloud image available for the other common distributions.
 If you think I'm wrong, please post a comment below.

-I also included the last FreeBSD, NetBSD and OpenBSD releases.
-They don't provide official Cloud Images.
-This is the reason why, I reuse the unofficial ones from [https://bsd-cloud-image.org/](https://bsd-cloud-image.org/).
+I also included the latest FreeBSD, NetBSD, and OpenBSD releases.
+They don't provide official cloud images.
+This is the reason why I reuse the unofficial ones from [https://bsd-cloud-image.org/](https://bsd-cloud-image.org/).

-The lack of pre-existing Windows image is the reason why this OS is not included.
+The lack of a pre-existing Windows image is the reason why this OS is not included.

 Results

 ![](image-7.png)

 Debian 10 is by far the fastest image with an impressive 15s on average.
-Basically, 5s less than any other Cloud Image.
+Basically, 5s less than any other cloud image.

 ![](image-4.png)

-Regarding the BSD, FreeBSD is the only system able to resize the root filesystem without a reboot.
-Consequently, OpenBSD and NetBSD need to start two times in a row.
-This explains to big difference.
-The NetBSD kernel hardware probe is rather slow, for instance it takes 5s to initialize the ATA bus of the CDROM.
+Regarding the BSDs, FreeBSD is the only system able to resize the root filesystem without a reboot.
+Consequently, OpenBSD and NetBSD need to start twice in a row.
+This explains the big difference.
+The NetBSD kernel hardware probe is rather slow, for instance it takes 5s to initialize the ATA bus of the CD-ROM.
 This is the reason why the results look rather bad.

 ![](image-5.png)

 About Ubuntu, I was surprised by the boot duration of Ubuntu 18.04.
 It is about two times longer than for 16.04.
-20.04 is bit better but still, we are far from the 15s of 14.04.
+20.04 is a bit better but still, we are far from the 15s of 14.04.
 I would be curious to know the origin of this.
 Maybe AppArmor?

 ![](image-6.png)

-CentOS 6 results are not really consiste.
+CentOS 6 results are not really consistent.
 They vary between 17.9s and 25.21s.
 This is the largest delta if you compare with the other distribution.
 This being said, CentOS 6 is rather old, and won't be [supported anymore](https://wiki.centos.org/About/Product) at the end of the year.

 Conclusions

 All the recent Linux images are based on systemd.
-It would be great to extract the metrics from `systemd-analyze` to understand what impact the performance the most.
+It would be great to extract the metrics from `systemd-analyze` to understand what impacts the performance the most.

-Most of the time, when I deploy a test VM, the very first thing I do is the installation of some import packages.
+Most of the time, when I deploy a test VM, the very first thing I do is the installation of some important packages.
 This scenario may be covered later in another blog post.

-Raw results for each images
+Raw results for each image

 CentOS 6